HarrisonHemstreet/TIL-2023/til.md

 seem to be a LOT of them that look similar.
 What are they all for?

+1. get the customerId
+2. get the costBasis where the current customer id matches the customerId within customerCostBasis
+3. get the description where the costBasis matches the code within shipmenttypes
+4. get the rate sheet title where the description matches the description of the rate sheet within whatever table that is

+the problem with this approach is that not every costBasis code is located within the shipmenttypes table

 now I'm thinking that we should FIRST get the customerId however we do, then go to customerCostBasis, and match up the customerId with all the corresponding costBasis